jeffswenson/ego/README.md

-Exception handling with goroutines is tricky because an uncaught exception in the goroutine will cause the program to crash. `ego.Go` should be used to create goroutines. `ego.Go` returns a `ego.Future` that the caller can wait on.
-Wait will throw if the goroutine throws, which allows the caller to handle the exception.
+Exception handling with goroutines is tricky because an uncaught exception in the goroutine will cause the program to crash. `ego.Go` should be used to create goroutines. `ego.Go` returns an `ego.Future` that the caller can wait on. `Wait` will panic if the goroutine panics, allowing the caller to handle the exception.

 ```go
 func DoSomethingAsync() {